tomb7890/talpc/README.md

 - Conversion to the nearest floating-point equivalent.

 **Implementation Details:**
-- See comments within `FixedPoint.h` and `FixedPoint.cpp` for detailed explanations of design choices, algorithms, and potential optimizations.
+-  While this initial implementation is functional, I plan to add more detailed comments to `FixedPoint.h` and `FixedPoint.cpp`, explaining the design choices, algorithms, and potential optimizations in the future.

 ### 2. Text File Parser

-**Challenge:** Develop a C++ class to parse and modify configuration files with a specific section-based format.
+**Objective:** Develop a C++ class to parse and modify configuration files with a specific section-based format.

 **Features:**